Main Content

 Discrimination and violence remain serious issues for the LGBTQ community, even in countries that have legalized same-sex marriage or that protect against discrimination for sexual orientation and gender identity.

-The Global Divide on Homosexuality, a report from the Pew Research Center, highlights 34 countries' cultural attitudes toward homosexuality.
-Country guides, available through the International SOS Assistance App and member portal, include information for LGBTQ travelers and general information on culture and customs.
+- International SOS: destination guides, available in the Assistance App and member portal, include information for LGBTQ+ travelers and general information on culture and customs

 Human Rights Violations Occur Globally